-Surely if you are reading these lines it is because you are planning a stay in Koyasan.
-This small and remote town has been what most surprised us in our 14-day trip in Japan.
+Surely if you are reading these lines it is because you are planning a stay in Koyasan World Heritage.
+This small and remote town has been what most surprised us in our itinerary in Japan.
 Especially because you live a unique experience that you will not be able to experience anywhere else in the world.
 Then we tell you what we learned from Koyasan, how to get there and our experience in the Ryokan or Shukubo of the Buddhist monks.

 Visit & stay in Koyasan, Japan